 - Size: Available in 0-3 month and 3 month plus

-The Philips Avent Soothie Pacifier has a host of great qualities: it’s 100% BPA free, easy to sterilize, dishwasher-safe, and it is one piece, as recommended by the AAP.
-Parents love them because they are durable, widely available and inexpensive (about $4 for a pack of two).
+The Philips Avent Soothie Pacifier has a host of great qualities: it’s 100% BPA free, easy to sterilize, dishwasher-safe, and it is one piece as recommended by the AAP.
+Parents love these pacofoers because they are durable, widely available, and inexpensive.

 who else likes it?

-There are over 2,000 reviews on Amazon for the Soothie, with shoppers giving it 4.5 stars.
-Reviewers cite the pacifiers green color as being easy to spot—but even if you lose yours, they’re inexpensive to replace.
+There are over 3,000 reviews on Amazon for the Soothie, with shoppers giving it 4.5 stars.
+Reviewers cite the pacifiers green color as being easy to spot.
+If you lose yours, though, they’re inexpensive to replace.

 As we mentioned before, the Avent Soothie pacifier is given to new parents in more than 2,000 hospitals across the United States.
 If that’s not a ringing endorsement, we don’t know what is.